-This collection's historic documents tell the story of one Jewish family's miraculous survival amidst the horrors of the Holocaust.
-Two letters from 1942 are extremely rare.
-They order the recipients to report at a date and time, certain to mean transport and death.
+The historic documents in the Lowenstein Family Papers and Art collection tell the story of one Jewish family's miraculous survival amidst the horrors of the Holocaust.
+Two exceedingly rare documents from 1942 served as eviction notices.
+They order the recipients to report at a certain date and time to a government building in Berlin.
+In reality the notice was a summons of deportation to death camps.
 If obeyed, the recipient was killed.
 If not obeyed, the recipient most certainly did not retain the letter.
-It led to the deaths of an estimated 60,000 Jews.
+That notice led to the deaths of an estimated 60,000 Jews.

 Thirteen-year-old Henry was lucky to be one of 10,000 children to be saved by the Kindertransport in 1939.
 Kindertransports were organized by British aid organizations to bring predominantly German, Austrian, and Czechoslovakian Jewish children to the United Kingdom.
 Henry was able to reunite with his family in 1947.

-Henry's mother Maria, born into a Lutheran family, had occasion to use her status as an Aryan to protect her loved ones.
+Henry's mother Maria, born into a Lutheran family, used her Aryan status to protect her loved ones.
 Her courage saved the family from deportation and certain death on numerous occasions.
 She brought the documents in this collection to America in 1946.

 More information is available at: